diegoversiani/underskeleton-content-blocks/readme.txt

 1. Creating content blocks at "WP Admin > Content Blocks".
 2. Give it a memorable slug.
 3. Add `[content-block slug="your-memorable-slug"]` shortcode in the page or post you want.

-Display a table of contents

-1. Create one or more content blocks at "WP Admin > Content Blocks".
-2. Add one or more content blocks to your page or post using the shortcode (see above).
-3. Add `[content-block-index]` shortcode to the page or post.

 == Installation ==